Into Film

 Into Film is a charity supported principally by the British Film Institute (through the National Lottery), Cinema First and Northern Ireland Screen.
-Into Film aims to put film at the heart of children and young people’s educational, cultural and personal development.
+Into Film aims to put film at the heart of children and young people's educational, cultural and personal development.

-More than half of UK schools engage with Into Film’s programme of Into Film Clubs, special cinema screenings, educational resources and training to support classroom teaching.
+More than half of UK schools engage with Into Film's programme of Into Film Clubs, special cinema screenings, educational resources and training to support classroom teaching.
 Into Film aims to provide 5- to 19-year-olds with opportunities to learn about and with film and develop a passion for cinema.

 Into Film runs two flagship annual events: The Into Film Festival, which enables more than 400,000 children and young people to access the cinema for free, and the Into Film Awards, which celebrates the filmmaking and learning achievements of pupils and educators from across the UK.

 Into Film also engages in ongoing educational research, including live action-research projects in schools, to provide evidence of the impact on pupil engagement and attainment when teaching and learning with film.

 History

 Into Film was founded in 2013 as the result of a merger between two charities – Film Club and First Light.
-Since its inception, Paul Reeve MBE has been the CEO of Into Film.
+Paul Reeve MBE remained the CEO of Into Film until April 2024, when Fiona Evans was appointed as his successor.

 Into Film Programme

 Into Film+

-In June 2021, Into Film launched Into Film+, the UK’s first streaming platform dedicated to film and designed for all school settings, created in partnership with Filmbankmedia, who are Into Film’s principal content, licensing and streaming technology provider.
+In June 2021, Into Film launched Into Film+, the UK's first streaming platform dedicated to film and designed for all school settings, created in partnership with Filmbankmedia, who are Into Film's principal content, licensing and streaming technology provider.

 Into Film+ allows UK schools to safely stream a wide range of classic and new release films in the classroom and extra-curricular settings for free (provided they have the appropriate licence to do so).
-All films are digitally secured and will only play in the user’s licensed location.
+All films are digitally secured and will only play in the user's licensed location.

-Launching with 150+ titles, the new platform offers extensive resources for teachers of all age groups and subject areas, and was developed to support learning outcomes for pupils aged 5-19.
+Launching with 150+ titles, the new platform offers extensive resources for teachers of all age groups and subject areas, and was developed to support learning outcomes for pupils aged 5–19.
 Each film is paired with educational resources, with many also featuring exclusive bonus content such as director introductions and interviews with filmmakers.